ethereum-optimism/specs/specs/interop.md

 ## Block Building

+TODO: clarify goal of cheap verify of initiating transaction

 The block builder SHOULD use static analysis on executing messages to verify that the initiating message exists.
-When a transaction has a top level [to][tx-to] field that is equal to the `CrossL2Inbox` and the 4byte selector in the calldata matches the `relayMessage(bytes32,CrossChainMessage)` interface the block builder should use the chain id that is encoded in the `CrossChainMessage` to know which chain includes the initiating transaction and then use the `_hash` to populate an `eth_getLogs` query to check for the existence of the initiating message.
+When a transaction has a top level [to][tx-to] field that is equal to the `CrossL2Inbox` and the 4byte selector in the calldata matches the `executeMessage(bytes32,CrossChainMessage)` interface the block builder should use the chain id that is encoded in the `CrossChainMessage` to know which chain includes the initiating transaction and then use the `_hash` to populate an `eth_getLogs` query to check for the existence of the initiating message.